visgl/loaders.gl/modules/3d-tiles/docs/api-reference/tiles-3d-loader.md

 | `3d-tiles.headers`   | Object           | null    | Used to load data from server                                                                                                                                         |
 | `3d-tiles.tileset`   | `Object`         | `null`  | `Tileset` object loaded by `Tiles3DLoader` or follow the data format specified in [Tileset Object](#tileset-object).
 It is required when loading i3s geometry content |
 | `3d-tiles.tile`      | `Object`         | `null`  | `Tile` object loaded by `Tiles3DLoader` or follow the data format [Tile Object](#tile-object).
 It is required when loading i3s geometry content                       |

-To enable parsing of DRACO compressed point clouds and glTF tiles, make sure to first register the [DracoLoader](/docs/api-reference/draco/draco-loader).

 Point cloud tie options